DinoChiesa/get-gcp-access-token/README.md

 copy/paste experience.

-## (nodejs) getTokenWithServiceAccount
+## (bash) get-access-token-for-service-account.sh

-This shows case 2 from above - getting a token for a service account.
+This shows case 2 from above - getting a token for a service account, in this case, from a bash script.

+The pre-requisities here are:
+* curl
+* base64
+* date, sed, tr
+* openssl

+xxx

 To set up, you need a service account JSON file containing the private key of the service account.